ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If a CA wishes to allow pre-authorization within ACME, it can offer a "new authorization" resource in its directory by adding the field "newAuthz" with a URL for the new authorization resource.
+If a CA wishes to allow pre-authorization within ACME, it can offer a "new authorization" resource in its directory by adding the field "newAuthz" with a URL for the newAuthz resource.

-To request authorization for an identifier, the client sends a POST request to the new-authorization resource specifying the identifier for which authorization is being requested.
+To request authorization for an identifier, the client sends a POST request to the newAuthz resource specifying the identifier for which authorization is being requested.

 identifier (required, object):